Kashish1530/CAPSTONE-AI-AGENT/README.md

 streamlit run app.py
 ```

-Chat with your PDFs (`doc1–3.pdf`), ask calculations, get cited sources — all in one UI.
+Chat with PDFs (`doc1–3.pdf`), ask calculations, get cited sources - all in one UI.

 ## Guardrails included